Best GVI summer 2019 internships abroad for college students

 A GVI internship includes:

-- Specific certificates: GVI Biological Survey Course, EFR Certification, PADI Certificate, and TEFL.
+- specific certificates: such as GVI Biological Survey Course, EFR Certification, PADI Certificate, and TEFL

-Like on each and every one of our programs, no matter what kind, you will get the chance to truly make a difference by working on objectives set by local partners and the United Nations Sustainable Development Goals.
+Like on each and every one of our programs, no matter what kind, you will get the chance to contribute to impactful programs by working on objectives set by local partners and the United Nations Sustainable Development Goals (UN SDGs).

-GVI internships are most appropriate for those looking to go into:
+While GVI internships offer overall opportunities for personal and professional development, they are particularly appropriate for those looking to go into:

 However, this does not mean that students interested in pursuing other fields are not welcome to apply.

 What are the requirements for joining a GVI internship?